bbauska/ufo-preston-dennett/README.md

 case was thoroughly researched, but afterward, he just wanted to forget about the encounter and live a normal life.</p>

-<p>THE PEOPLE OF EARTH AREN’T READY.
+<p><span class="bigBoy">THE PEOPLE OF EARTH AREN’T READY</span>.
 On December 25, 1976, an anonymous teacher, “Francisco,”
 was hunting outside of Merida, Spain when he became tired and fell asleep.
 Waking up, it was night, and he realized a weird tentacle-like device was pulling on his arm.
 To his shock, it was attached to a strange craft a short distance away.
 He fainted and when